 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-To see the glowing gnats you must be carefull.
+To see the glowing gnats you must be careful.
 Use a flashlight to find the middle of the tunnel without injuries, but the turn it off and wait silently for some time.
-The gnat are disturbed by light and sound, so it will take at least a minute of silence and darkness until they start to klow again.
+The gnats are disturbed by light and sound, so it will take at least a minute of silence and darkness until they start to glow again.
 One by one they start to shine, and after some time it looks like stars at the night sky.